MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/machine-learning-services-tutorials.md

 To run any of these tutorials, you must download and install **R Services (in-Database)** as described here:  [Set up SQL Server R Services](../../advanced-analytics/r-services/set-up-sql-server-r-services-in-database.md)

-**SQL Server vNext**
+**SQL Server 2017**

-In SQL Server vNext CTP 2.0, R Services has been renamed **Machine Learning Services (in-Database)**.
+In SQL Server 2017 CTP 2.0, R Services has been renamed **Machine Learning Services (in-Database)**.
 With this latest release, you can install either R or Python, or both.
 Otherwise the overall setup process, architecture, and requirements are the same.

 After running SQL Server setup, don't forget these important steps: